Facts About Hawaii Coffee

 Overall Hawaii Coffee Production

-The State of Hawaii currently produces about seven to nine million pounds of green coffee beans (unroasted coffee beans) each year.
+The State of Hawaii currently produces about seven to nine million pounds of green coffee beans (unroasted coffee beans) each year in 2010.

 Hawaiian Coffee Grading